 However, there is no clear and sufficient evidence for the efficacy for such purposes.

 Upon adding hempseed oil in nutritional products like breads, snack bars, yogurt and cookies - it makes as a great nutrient source.
 It has high amounts of essential amino acid and unsaturated fatty acid content.
-Other uses for hemp seed oil are:

 Does Hemp Oil Show Up on Drug Tests?